Yield: 6 servings

 4. Beat egg white in a separate bowl until stiff peaks form (looks like whipped cream)

 5. Gently fold beaten egg white into batter mixture.
-Do NOT over mix - don't worry about small lumps
+Do NOT over mix - don't worry about small lumps.
+You will not notice them in the cooked waffles.

 6. Pour 1/3 to 1/2 cup of batter into center of hot waffle iron and bake until steam stops coming from edges of iron (about 3-5 minutes).

-7. Note: Add milk or flour as necessary to get the proper batter consistency.
-It should be thick, but easy to pour (like a thick syrup or gravy).
+7. Note: In step 5, the batter consistency should be thick, but easy to pour (like a thick syrup or gravy).
+Add milk or flour as necessary to get the proper batter consistency.
 If too thin, add flour.
 It too thick, add milk.
-You may need more or less than the liquid called for.
+You may need more or less than the milk called for.

 NOTE: The amount of batter used per waffle will depend on the size of your waffle iron.
 If you are using a small or unusually large iron you will need to vary the amount of batter used.